Ac6Embedded/vscode-zephyr-workbench/README.md

 ## Known Issues
 Error message in "Output" tab with new application project is created.
 Uninstall tools not supported yet, please manually delete the ${USERDIR}/.zinstaller directory.

+For some JTAG probes, you might need to install its driver in order to run the debug session.